AdamNymanExperis/assignment2/README.md

 It contains a startup page, a translation page and a profile page.
 The user must first sign up on the startup page and will then be created in the database hosted on glich.
 After the user has been saved they can enter a word or sentance (up to 80 characters) which will then be translated and displayed in a box area under the input.
 On the users profile page the last up to ten translations they have entered are displayed in a list.

+## deployment
+The project is deployed on the following [url](https://assignment2-nine.vercel.app/profile)

 ### Running the application
 To run the application as a localhost you only need to have nodejs installed.
 [Download nodejs.](https://nodejs.org/en/) Once node is installed, you can download this git repository and navigate to the project folder using a commandline (such as cmd, powershell, or bash)